Matuco19/yt-vad/README.md

 This is a basic backend project of a YouTube video and audio downloader created in Python for learning.

+>[!Warning]
+>I am not responsible for its misuse, this project was created for educational purposes.

 I used the following modules:

 ```